junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 ## Frozen Skin (Frostbite)

 In freezing weather, if a person is not dressed warmly enough, her hands, feet, ears, and sometimes face may begin to freeze.
 Frostbite is very dangerous.
-If completely frozen, the skin will die and later turn black (p.
-213).
+If completely frozen, the skin will die and later turn black ([page 213](#page-213)).
 The part may have to be cut off (amputated).

 **Signs of frostbite:**